couchbaselabs/ansible-couchbase-server/README.md

 > **NOTE: This role is experimental and not intended for production use**.
 > Feel free to use the role for evaluation, development, or testing, and
-> definitely borrow the ideas contained within for your own production role
+> borrow the ideas contained within for your own production role or playbooks.
-> or playbooks.
-As with other Couchbase Labs projects, this is primarily
+> As with other Couchbase Labs projects, this is primarily for experimentation.
-> for experimentation.

-[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions supported for several common operating systems.
+[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions supported for common operating systems.

-This Ansible role can be used to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test documents with the playbooks included in the `examples` directory.
+you can use this Ansible role to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test documents with the playbooks included in the `examples` directory.